MicrosoftDocs/windows-itpro-docs/windows/whats-new/feature-lifecycle.md

 ## Terminology

-The following terms can be used to describe the status that might be assigned to a feature during its lifecycle.
+The following terms can be used to describe the status that might be assigned to a feature during its lifecycle:

 - **Deprecation**: The stage of the product lifecycle when a feature or functionality is no longer in active development and may be removed in future releases of a product or online service.
 - **End of support**: The stage of the product lifecycle when support and servicing are no longer available for a product.